Nicholas C. Dattilo: Bishop of Harrisburg

 In 1998, Dattilo established the Ecclesial Lay Ministry Program, a three-year formation program to prepare trained lay leaders.
-Following the closure of Villa Vianney, he approved construction for a new residence for retired priests in 1999.
+Following the closure of Villa Vianney, he approved construction of a new residence for retired priests in 1999.
 He also finalized plans for a diocesan conference center, with the groundbreaking ceremony in October 1999.

 Death and legacy

 Dattilo was hospitalized in February 2004 for kidney failure, diabetes and heart and respiratory problems.
-Nicholas Dattilo died at Holy Spirit Hospital in Camp Hill, three days before his 72nd birthday.
-His funeral Mass was at Good Shepherd Church in Camp Hill, as St. Patrick's Cathedral was undergoing renovations.
+Nicholas Dattilo died at Holy Spirit Hospital in Camp Hill, Pennsylvania, three days before his 72nd birthday.
+His funeral mass was celebrated at Good Shepherd Church in Camp Hill, as St. Patrick's Cathedral was undergoing renovations.

 On August 1, 2018, Bishop Ronald Gainer, Dattilo's successor as bishop of Harrisburg, announced that the names of every bishop of Harrisburg from 1947 onward—including Dattilo's -- would be removed from any building or room in the diocese named in their honor, due to their failure to protect victims from abuse.